 The one-day event starts when kids—and their parents, if they want—ride to school, and then each class gets an hour to participate during its PE class.

-The team at Black Hills Parent joined in this year!
+The team at Black Hills Family joined in this year!

 Read about it here.